Salvado Trail (The Pilgrim Trail)

 Day 5 - 19.9km - Julimar Forest to Dewars Pool Road

 A magnificent stroll along Wandoo and Jarrah forest paths, and then through wide open farmland.
 This area is full of bird life and orchids from August to September.
-Along Munyerring Spring Road, there’s an option to free camp here for the night.
-Otherwise continue on to Dewars Pool Road where another free camp can be found.
+This day ends when you reach Dewars Pool Road.

 Day 6 - 23.7km - Dewars Pool Road to Pither Road/Bulligan Road